Trial Management Conferences & Trial Briefs

 Rule 12-2 Trial Management Conference

-The trial management conference must take place at least 28 days before the scheduled trial date at a time and place fixed by the registrar (Rule 12-2(1)).
+Unless a court otherwise orders, trial management conferences must take place at least 28 days before the scheduled trial date at a time and place fixed by the registrar (Rule 12-2(1.1)).

 Who Attends